algoldst/thesis/index.md

 # 0.0 The Goal (And What To Expect)
 Building a synthesizer is difficult.
 I'm not saying this to scare you away, but to prepare you: this will be a challenge.
 That said, it will be an extremely rewarding challenge, and a great accomplishment.
 Synthesizers combine knowledge from across an electrical engineering education, and building one requires applying your knowledge in a way that will solidify your understanding of electronics and make you a far better engineer.
 Of course, any difficult journey deserves proper motivation, so this is what you can expect from this project:

-By the end of this series, you will have a synthesizer consisting of four modules: an oscillator, amplifier, filter, and envelope generator (ADSR).
+By the end of this series, you will have a synthesizer consisting of four modules: an **oscillator**, **amplifier**, **filter**, and **envelope generator (ADSR)**.

-The filter consists of a simple high- and low-pass stage, controllable via potentiometer knobs.
+**The filter** consists of a simple high- and low-pass stage, controllable via potentiometer knobs.
 This system applies the concepts of impedance and frequency-dependence, and we will have to make decisions as designers about sensitivity and filter range.
 The filter is not voltage-controlled, although you will be able to do this by the end of this series, by applying the fundamentals we cover in other subsystems.

- The oscillator, by contrast, _is_ voltage-controlled.
+ **The oscillator**, by contrast, _is_ voltage-controlled.
 This means that the pitch can be set via an adjustable power supply, an Arduino, a set of mechanical switches, or any other voltage output we can control.
 It is capable of generating sawtooth waves from 20Hz - 3kHz, and you will have the knowledge to modify it to produce triangle and pulse-width signals, as well.
 In the process, you'll learn about operational amplifiers and comparators, relaxation oscillators, negative and positive feedback, hysteresis, transistor switches, as well as parasitics and other real-world implementation concerns.

- The amplifier is also voltage-controlled, and will amplify tiny signals (~10mV) so that they can be played on our speakers.
+ **The amplifier** is also voltage-controlled, and will amplify tiny signals (~10mV) so that they can be played on our speakers.
 This subsystem will teach you about differential pairs, AC analysis, the transistor "linear" operation, and component matching.

- Finally, the envelope generator is a "triggered" circuit that uses resistor-capacitor (RC) networks to create predictable, controllable time-varying voltage signals, giving the full ADSR control.
+ **The envelope generator** is a "triggered" circuit that uses resistor-capacitor (RC) networks to create predictable, controllable time-varying voltage signals, giving the full ADSR control.
 By the time we get here, you'll have a lot of knowledge and practice at building circuits, so this is the most "flexible" design — you'll get to make a lot of decisions that will shape the sound and how your synth responds to user input.
 This section will teach concepts of gates, ADSR, RC time constants, inverting and summing op-amps, and transistor discrete logic.

  In total, this series will familiarize you with content from the introductory Circuits series, as well as EE 306/307/308, and 409.
 The list of topics covered makes this sound like a project for 3rd- or 4th-year students in Electrical Engineering, but the whole point of this project is that you don't need those classes (yet!) to get started building synthesizers.
 Most people, with a bit of effort, can understand the fundamentals of how these systems work.
 In the process, you'll get to build something really special: your own DIY synth.

 # 1.0 Fundamentals
 A disclaimer: Don't treat this like a reference manual.
 This is a guide to get you to a goal.
 Everything in this text aims to be true, but in pursuit of the goal, we will embrace approximations, occasional half-truths, and plenty of omissions, whereas a reference source (such as a textbook) might not.
 Use it as a tool in pursuit of the goal — as a supplement for your education — and it will serve you well.